harreld/Coursera_Capstone/PopularVenueModeling.md

 tree picture

-oveall most likely coffee shop west of birmingham - mexican restaurant
+oveall most likely coffee shop south of long beach CA- mexican restaurant
-    south of DC - mexican restaurant
-    north of DC - coffe shop
+    smaller than san antonio tx - sandwich place larger  than san antonio tx - mexican restaurant north of long beach CA- coffee shop west of rockford IL- coffee shop
-  east of birmingham - bar
+    east of rockford IL - bar

-    smaller than SF - bar
-    larger than SF - fast food restaurant
+Predicted 8 out of 15 in the top ten venues

+stats table

 ## Discussion

 section where you discuss any observations you noted and any recommendations you can make based on the results.

+lots of restaurants
+only small range of downtown, limited to 50 model predict top 10 instead of 1 cluster distance based on set inclusion instead of exact rank match

 ## Conclusion section where you conclude the report.